Cancer Research UK logo.

 • Protect your scalp by covering your head in the sun.

-Read about using hair dye after chemotherapy
+Read about using hair dye and treatments after chemotherapy

 Covering your head